political-analysis/political-analysis-the-blog/political-analysis-the-blog.md

 I am the managing editor of this blog.
 I have the final say on what gets published.
 This can change in the event it needs to change.

 Anybody can submit articles for publication on this blog.
 For the time being, I will review all of these requests.
+Here's what you need to know to submit an article for publication.

 To participate in the editing process, you'll need to have a [GitHub](https://github.com/) account, so sign up for one and learn how to use GitHub and Git if you haven't done that.
 GitHub has good resources on doing this.
 Remember to make your GitHub account anonymous; use a username that doesn't reveal your identity, and don't reveal your identity on your GitHub profile (including through your email address).